Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

-You have chosen the perfect Kentucky getaway when you chose us!
-Oldham is known for 3 major Kentucky attractions that can be found in just ONE PLACE in Kentucky – Only in Oldham.
-Be sure to check out our new video above for a taste of what you’ll see when you get here or visit our Calendar of Events to plan your stay!
+Home to 4 major attractions that can be found in just ONE PLACE in Kentucky – Only in Oldham.
+Be sure to click our NEW 3-minute video above for a taste of what you’ll see when you get here!

 • Kentucky Artisan Distillery – A favorite on the Kentucky Bourbon Craft Trail, KAD is home to 3 high-end bourbons and offers tastings of all 3 – Jefferson’s Bourbons, Highspire Rye, and Whiskey Row.